Areas of focus

 Chicago is a city with a pioneer spirit.
 From its phenomenal rebirth after the Great Fire, to the massive social reforms resulting from Jane Addams’ Settlement House movement, to the election of Barack Obama as the first black President of the United States, it has always challenged itself to respond to the needs of its citizens.
 Whether pursuing public policy concerns, community development, racial and economic justice, complex politics, education, healthcare and quality of life, or the environment, the people of Chicago have always been actively engaged in the important social issues of the day.
 It’s also a city of tremendous diversity, with cultures and ethnicities from around the globe, living in neighborhoods that have evolved to possess their own distinct personalities, viewpoints, and values.
 Chicago is the perfect laboratory for creative social change – through participation in public discourse, active involvement in civic issues, engagement with current social justice priorities, and by working shoulder-to-shoulder with those who make a difference in the lives of everyday people.

-Urban Studies and Social Justice is one of the three primary focal points of the ACM Chicago Program.
+Social Justice is one of the three primary focal points of the ACM Chicago Program.
 Students interested in this topic engage in a thoughtful and challenging introduction to the complexities of life and society in Chicago.
-Since its inception in 1969, students have examined major sociological and political issues of the day through the personal perspectives of Chicago’s community leaders, politicians, and activists, as well as through traditional scholarship on the subjects of public policy, community development, social justice, politics, gender, race, and ethnicity in American urban societies.
+Since the program's inception in 1969 as the Urban Studies Program, students have examined major sociological and political issues of the day through the personal perspectives of Chicago’s community leaders, politicians, and activists, as well as through traditional scholarship on the subjects of public policy, community development, social justice, politics, gender, race, and ethnicity in American urban societies.
 Students will actively engage in the life of a distinctive Chicago neighborhood – living and learning as citizens, meeting with local residents and organizations to learn about their neighborhood, and learning how their efforts impact the local and larger communities in which they live.
 Students will become skilled in the language and actions of social change, as they meet with experts and insiders from government, the media, social service agencies, and community groups, to observe how communities and groups shape public policy and negotiate for power and resources.
-Click here to see recent independent study projects in the area of Urban Studies.
+Click here to see recent independent study projects in the area of Social Justice and Urban Studies.